juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Future work.**
 1. Find more scenarios of broken locators to evaluate the implemented libraries.
 2. Incorporate more libraries.
-3. For the Healenium case, evaluate the proposed test cases at the database level and explain the internal work.
+3. For the Healenium case, evaluate the proposed test cases at the database level and explain the internal functioning.

 ## Reproducibe results